arshiaafzal/arshiaafzal.github.io/_posts/2024-05-31-lion-part1-model.md

 ### Question 2 (Performance)

-Assuming we have addressed the first question, can simple Linear Transformers—like Linear Transformer <d-cite key="katharopoulos2020transformers"></d-cite> or RetNet <d-cite key="sun2023retentive"></d-cite>-perform well on bi-directional tasks, such as image classification or masked language modeling?
+Can simple Linear Transformers, like Linear Transformer <d-cite key="katharopoulos2020transformers"></d-cite> or RetNet <d-cite key="sun2023retentive"></d-cite>, perform well on bi-directional tasks such as image classification or masked language modeling?

 ### Question 3 (Training Throughput)

 While bi-directional SSMs are performant, they tend to be difficult and slow to train compared to Transformers with Full Attention (e.g., ViT <d-cite key="dosovitskiy2020image"></d-cite> and BERT <d-cite key="devlin2018bert"></d-cite>).
-If we have answered the first two questions affirmatively, can Linear Transformers match the accuracy of deep bi-directional SSMs while maintaining the training throughput of Softmax Transformers and the inference efficiency of RNNs/SSMs?
+Can Linear Transformers match the accuracy and efficiency of bi-directional SSMs while maintaining the training throughput of Softmax Transformers?

 ## From Causal to Full Linear Attention